-Masja is the final novel in the powerful triptych of the family Tolstoy that Carola Hansson began with, writing the August Prize-nominated novel Andrey (1994).
-Andrey is about the son of Lev Tolstoy, who was regarded as the family’s black sheep, while the next book, With a name like mine (2005), depicting the search for his grandson who emigrated to the US.
+Masja is the final novel in the powerful triptych about the family Tolstoy that Carola Hansson began with, writing the August Prize nominated novel Andrej (1994).
+Andrej is about the son of Lev Tolstoy, who was regarded as the family’s black sheep, while the next book, With a Name like Mine (2005), depicting the search for his grandson who emigrated to the US.

-Masja was nominated for the August Prize in 2015 in the literary class and the Swedish Radio Novel Prize in 2016.
+Masja was shortlisted for the August Prize in the literary class and also for the Swedish Radio Great Novel Prize.